s-irvine/katacoda-test/kube-sec-deploy/04-Portieris.md

 1. Create a namespace.

     1. Open the IBM Cloud dashboard. <https://cloud.ibm.com>.
-    1. Click the menu button in the top-left corner, and then click `Kubernetes`.
+    1. Once you've logged in, click the menu button in the top-left corner, and then click `Kubernetes`.
     1. In the side bar, click `Registry`.
     1. Make sure that the `Location` field is set to `Dallas`.
     1. Click `Namespaces`.